 How to Become a Social Worker

-Many people ask themselves, “How do I become a social worker?”
+Many people wonder about the process of becoming a social worker.
 Here is the basic path for achieving that goal:

 Higher education is a requirement for all aspiring social workers.
 The first step is to earn a bachelor’s degree in social work from a college or university accredited by the Council on Social Work Education (CWSE), according to Social Work Guide, an online resource for people beginning or advancing their social work careers.